XXXY syndrome: Cognitive and developmental

 Neurological effects are believed to be more severe as the number of extra X chromosomes increases; a male with 48,XXXY is likely to have more severe symptoms than a male with Klinefelter syndrome.
 Developmental delays are common in infancy and childhood.
 Expected symptoms include speech delays, motor delays, and hypotonia (lack of muscle tone), also known as floppy baby syndrome.
 Individuals with XXXY syndrome exhibit cognitive and behavioral problems.

 Patients typically show altered adaptive behavior, which is the ability of an individual to demonstrate essential living skills, including: social skills, community living, safety, functional use of academic skills and self-care.
 People with XXXY syndrome were found to score significantly less in the domains of daily living skills and communication compared to XXYY, and XXY individuals.
 This means that they typically demonstrate little ability in the domains of self-care, social skills, safety, application of academic skills, and responsibility.

 Individuals with this syndrome also experience emotional symptoms such as anxiety symptoms, obsessive-compulsive behaviors, behavioral dysregulational and emotional immaturity.
 People with this syndrome typically have an IQ in the range of 40–60, where the average IQ range is 95–110.
 They also experience language-based learning disabilities that can affect their communication with others.
 Those with XXXY syndrome tend to display less externalizing and internalizing behaviors compared to those with 48,XXYY syndrome, which may have a positive effect on their social functioning.
-These individuals may also have increased vulnerability for autistic features.
-Changes in testosterone as well as androgen deficits may contribute to these individuals’ social behaviors that put them at increased risk for autistic features.
+These individuals may also be more likely to exhibit autistic features.